WJP-DAU/eu-thematic-reports/html/R2/text/thematic-findings.md

 - People perceive justice as being too expensive.
 Malta is the only EU Member State where most people agree they can easily meet the costs of turning to a state dispute resolution mechanism when they face a legal problem.
 - Across the EU, most people perceive that civil and commercial courts do not resolve cases in a timely manner.
 - People are not aware of their legal rights.
 Romania, Poland, and Greece are the only EU Member States in which the majority of respondents feel aware of their rights when facing a legal problem.
 - In 15 Member States\*, a majority of respondents experienced at least one non-trivial legal problem\*\* in the past two years.
 The prevalence of legal problems varies widely across the EU, as just 15.6% of respondents experienced a recent legal problem in Portugal, while 71.0% did in Hungary.
-For respondents in all countries, the most common legal problems were related to consumer protection.
+Across the EU, the most common legal problems were related to consumer protection.
 - Most EU residents who experienced a non-trivial legal issue** and needed access to a dispute resolution mechanism did not have access to it.
 This finding presents a major challenge to many EU countries aiming to meet the United Nations Sustainable Development Goals target on access to justice for all (SDG 16.3.3).

 \*The module on legal needs covers 26 out of the 27 EU Member States; this data was not collected in Ireland.